shahzeb5136/ai_data_assistant/README.md

 ### Configuration

-**Note:** Currently, the API key and database connection information are handled directly within the Python code (`app.py` or related files) and are not secured.
+**Note:** Currently, the API key and database connection information are handled directly within the Python code (`app.py` and the 3 pages) and are not secured.
 Users will need to modify the code directly to set these parameters.

-* **API Key:** Locate where the API key is used in the code and replace the placeholder with your actual API key.
+* **API Key:** Locate where the API key is used in the code (all 3 pages) and replace the placeholder with your actual API key.
-* **Database Info:** Locate where the database connection is established in the code and update the connection details (e.g., host, database name, user, password) for your PostgreSQL database.
+* **Database Info:** Locate where the database connection is established in the code (sql.py page) and update the connection details (e.g., host, database name, user, password) for your PostgreSQL database.

 **Warning:** This method of handling sensitive information is not secure and is intended for development or testing purposes only.
 For production environments, consider using environment variables or a secure configuration management system.